 - On the left side, click the name of a top-level Space to navigate to it.

 - On the right side, click the name of a subspace to use that subspace, or to navigate to a subordinate subspace.
 If there are many subspaces, you can type the subspace name into Search this Space to have the list filtered to just that subspace.

 - When you have navigated to the Space where you want to copy or move the items, click OK.

 Looks and User-defined Dashboards can be saved into Spaces, as well as bulk copied or moved between Spaces.
 Any LookML dashboards reside only in the LookML Dashboards Space and cannot be saved into different Spaces.

-If you have the Manage Access, Edit access level for a Space, you can also delete or rename its Looks and dashboards.
-To do so, first check the box to the left of the items you want to delete or rename.
-Then, choose from the buttons that appear above the list of dashboards or Looks:
+If you have the Manage Access, Edit access level for a Space, you can also delete its Looks and dashboards.
+To do so, first check the box to the left of the items you want to delete.
+Then click the Delete button that appears above the list of dashboards or Looks:

 If you accidentally delete a piece of content a Looker admin might be able to recover it for you, so long as your Looker admin team has not already emptied Looker’s trash as part of their maintenance process.